Sandbird/covid19-Greece/README.md

 ### Changed

 - demography_total_details.csv - Added 4 more columns (DISCHARGED, HOSPITALIZED, HOSPITALIZED_IN_ICU, PASSED_AWAY, RECOVERED, TREATED_AT_HOME).
 The table now holds 2 sets of data.
 The first (cases, deaths, intensive) are updated daily using the values given by EODY's PDF.
-The second is updated hourly (first when the daily PDF report comes out, and then every XX:20 up untill 23:20), and the source is a gov.gr page.
+The second is updated hourly (first when the daily PDF report comes out, and then every XX:20 up untill 23:20), and the source is a .gov.gr page (see details bellow 01-11-2021).

-## 07-11-2021
+## 07-11-2021 / 11-11-2021

 ### Changed

 - prefectures.csv - Daily updates for columns: deaths(PASSED_AWAY), recovered(RECOVERED), active(TREATED_AT_HOME) with their corresponding values from workbench.csv
 - regions.csv - Added column: region_to_prefid that corresponds to the region_id value in prefectures.csv.
-- greece.json - Added newcritical, totalcritical, totaldeaths, newdeaths, totalhospitalized, newhospitalized, totalactive, totalrecovered values in 'prefectures-details' array, for every Prefecture.
-The 'active_cases_estimate' value will remain in the array for now for areas where the value of 'totalactive'(TREATED_AT_HOME in the table workbench.csv) isn't known.
+- greece.json - Added totalactive, totalrecovered values in 'prefectures-details' array, for every Prefecture.
+The 'active_cases_estimate' value will remain in the array for now for areas where the value of 'totalactive'(TREATED_AT_HOME from the table workbench.csv) isn't known.
-- greece.json - The 'deaths' array in 'prefectures-data' for each individual Prefecture is now updated daily.
+- ~~greece.json - The 'deaths' array in 'prefectures-data' for each individual Prefecture is now updated daily.~~

-## 01-11-2021
+## 01-11-2021 / 11-11-2021

 ### Added

+**Please note, that the source of this data (url) hasn't been officially released to the public.
+Until it is, I have my reservations about the disclosure of the domain name.
+Nonetheless, I can only say that this was taken by a .gov.gr page, open to the public, it has been posted online on a social media platform and I have no reason to assume the data are not valid since the daily reported changes match up exactly to the official daily reports made by EODY.
+If you don't wish to use the following data then please ignore any addtions into the columns 'deaths, recovered, active' after 30/10/2021 in the tables prefectures.csv and regions.csv**
-- workbench.csv - A new table (checked every hour for new updates) from a new source of data extracted from a gov.gr page, that holds Prefecture details including hospitalizations, deaths and cases per Prefecture.
+- workbench.csv - A new table (checked every hour for new updates) from a new source of data extracted from a .gov.gr page, that holds Prefecture details including hospitalizations, deaths and cases per Prefecture.
 The 'date' record is just for reference.
 In the official records there is no date...only raw data.

 ## 28-10-2021